 A medications formulary that handles several different levels of sophistication in its medication representations

 Typically, these profiles are a series of variations on the same set of resources - different use cases leading to handling the resources that represent them differently.
-These use-cases described above all pertain to system that produce and publish data, but the same concept applies to systems that consume data.
+These use cases described above all pertain to systems that produce and publish data, but the same concept applies to systems that consume data.
 For instance:

 An expert service that provides analysis on several different sets of data conforming to a particular pattern - tests x,y and z with particular codes and units